-- Determine professional growth needs. - Verify a valid email is listed in your MLP account in order to receive email notifications. - Register for courses in MLP via the BRITE Portal (internal and external participants). - o If you are an external participant, please note you may be charged fees for attending a course. - If using credit to renew certification, verify the course start and end date falls within the appropriate time period. - Read any "Notification of Your Training Provider" emails such as registration confirmation, cancellations, course closing, etc. - Retain a copy of all confirmations of booking notification and be prepared to submit at the first session upon trainer request, to verify registration. - If you are unable to attend a course for any reason, cancel yourself out of the course, at least three business days prior to the start date of the course. - o If you need to cancel your registration on the day of the event, you must contact the Training Provider listed in the "Notification of Your Training Provider" email. - The name and number of this contact person is available in MLP and on the course registration notification. - If you are cancelled out of a course, or if a course is changed or cancelled, you will automatically be notified via email.
+- Determine professional growth needs. - Verify a valid email is listed in your LAB account in order to receive email notifications. - Register for courses in Learning Across Broward (LAB). - If you are an external participant, please note you may be charged fees for attending a course. - If using credit to renew certification, verify the course start and end date falls within the appropriate time period. - Read any "Notification of Your Training Provider" emails such as registration confirmation, cancellations, course closing, etc. - Retain a copy of all confirmations of booking notification and be prepared to submit at the first session upon trainer request, to verify registration. - If you are unable to attend a course for any reason, cancel yourself out of the course, at least three business days prior to the start date of the course. - If you need to cancel your registration on the day of the event, you must contact the Training Provider listed in the "Notification of Your Training Provider" email. - The name and number of this contact person is available in LAB and on the course registration notification. - If you are cancelled out of a course, or if a course is changed or cancelled, you will automatically be notified via email.
 You are responsible for providing a current email account and for checking your inbox for professional development messages.